Recognize the Signs of Ovulation With At-Home Predictor Kits

 Some Benefit More Than Others From Ovulation Kits

-It’s also important to keep in mind that women who are taking hormone replacement therapy to treat PCOS, hypogonadism (ovaries produce little to no sex hormones), or other conditions, may have reduced LH levels.
+It’s also important to keep in mind that women who are taking hormonal therapies to treat PCOS, hypogonadism (ovaries produce little to no sex hormones), or other conditions, may have reduced LH levels.

 Drawbacks to Testing